 To be clear, BLM activists have never set an expectation that guilty verdicts would be a measure of the movement’s effectiveness.
 In August 2016, the M4BL released “A Vision for Black Lives,” its policy platform that called for radical and transformational changes in the criminal justice system and divestment from policing.

-But Friday’s verdict in St. Louis caused some to question whether protests and policy papers have altered the status quo at all.
-The movement needs more buy-in from people who aren’t typically impacted by excessive policing, Larry Fellows III, a St. Louis native and participant in the Ferguson Uprising, said in a phone interview on Friday.
+But some have questioned whether protests and policy papers have altered the status quo at all.
+The movement needs more buy-in from people who aren’t typically impacted by excessive policing, Larry Fellows III, a St. Louis native and participant in the Ferguson Uprising, said in a phone interview.

 “At this point, and I hate to be pessimistic in cases like this, it is now proven,” Fellows said.
 “This [injustice] is going to be continuous.
 This only changes when those people who aren’t affected show up.
 Growing up in St. Louis, there’s a bubble effect where unaffected people don’t know what’s going on or they don’t care.”